iagoleal/iagoleal.github.io/content/posts/cuts-mip.md

 and the feasibility set is given by linear equalities and inequalities.
 These are a special case of convex programming, so their optimal value functions are guaranteed to be convex.
-But in the presence all this structure, we can go further: they are in fact polyhedral.
+But in the presence of all this structure, we can go further: they are in fact polyhedral.

 For simplicity, we will only state the theorem for standard form LPs.